 Those are real tears choking up Kevin Costner as he makes his closing summation as Jim Garrison.
 The weight of what he was saying meant the actor became emotional although the speech was not scripted that way.

-Dr. Marion Jenkins, the anesthetist, plays himself in the film.
+Dr. Marion Jenkins, the anesthesiologist, plays himself in the film.
 He was genuinely surprised at the level of detail and research that had gone into preparation for that key scene.
 Even the tiles for the set of Trauma Room One were exactly the same shade of green he remembered (even though the scene itself is black and white in the finished film).

 In preparation for her portrayal of Marina Oswald, Beata Poźniak studied the 26 volumes of the Warren Commission Report, read every single "Time" and "Newsweek" magazine article about her character, and then actually lived with the real Marina for a while.